SvitlanaKarahayeva/Fruit-Splash-Game/README.md

 ##Why did I choose to make the game?

-I wanted to make something fun, entertaining and colirful for my ten-year old niece Sabrina:)
+I wanted to make something fun, entertaining and colorful for my ten-year old niece Sabrina:)

 ## Fruity instruction and rules
 >